March 2020 is a bit of madness.

 However, those who are wealthier have been selling into declines, moving into fixed income.

-Another statistic that we may missed from the bar chat is that despite the increase in trading activity, the percentage of Vanguard U.S households trading remains less than 1.5%.
+Another statistic that we may miss from the bar chat is that despite the increase in trading activity, the percentage of Vanguard U.S households trading remains less than 1.5%.

 This seems to indicate that majority of the US Vanguard household does nothing during this period.